|

 and then Off-Broadway by the Circle Repertory Company at the Lucille

-the play had regional premieres at professional theatres across the
+then the play had regional premieres at professional theatres across

-US and has been mounted by colleges and community theatres.
+classes and workshops and has been mounted by colleges and community

 What people say: